Kendleton, Texas

-Kendleton is a city in western Fort Bend County, Texas southwest of Sugar Land, Texas.
-It was established by emancipated slaves after the American Civil War.
-The population was 380 at the 2010 census, down from 466 at the 2000 census.
-As of 2011, Darryl Humphrey was the mayor of the city.
+Kendleton is a city in western Fort Bend County, Texas, United States, located southwest of Sugar Land.
+It was established by emancipated slaves after the Civil War.
+The population was 343 at the 2020 census.

 History

 What is now Kendleton was a part of William E. Kendall's plantation.
 In the 1860s Kendall divided his property into various small farms and sold the plots to African Americans who were former slaves.
 The community of the farms became known as Kendleton.

-In 1882 the New York, Texas and Mexican Railway Company established a railroad track between Rosenberg and Victoria, which passed through Kendleton.
-In 1884 a post office opened.
-In 1890 Kendleton had 25 inhabitants and a general store.
-In 1896 the community had two additional general stores and two churches; one was Baptist and one was Methodist.
-In 1900 116 people lived in Kendleton.
-In 1933 Kendleton had 36 residents.
-By the late 1940s Kendleton had about 100 residents.
-In the 1960s and 1970s the population fluctuated between 150 and 200 people.
-In 1973 voters approved the incorporation of Kendleton as a city.
-After incorporation the population increased to over 600.
-In 1990 Kendleton had 496 residents.
-In 2000 Kendleton had 466 residents.
+In 1882, the New York, Texas and Mexican Railway Company established a railroad track between Rosenberg and Victoria, which passed through Kendleton.
+In 1884, a post office opened.
+In 1890, Kendleton had 25 inhabitants and a general store.
+In 1896, the community had two additional general stores and two churches; one was Baptist and one was Methodist.
+In 1900, 116 people lived in Kendleton.
+In 1933, Kendleton had 36 residents.
+By the late 1940s, Kendleton had approximately 100 residents.
+In the 1960s and 1970s, the population fluctuated between 150 and 200 people.
+In 1973, voters approved the incorporation of Kendleton as a city.
+After incorporation, the population increased to over 600.
+In 1990, Kendleton had 496 residents.
+In 2000, Kendleton had 466 residents.
 According to the Handbook of Texas, area residents estimated that about 2,200 people lived in Kendleton and surrounding areas.